92 Terms

 Multivariate Testing

 Multivariate testing compares multiple variables and combinations on a page to find the best-performing version.
-Learn when to use MVT instead of simple A/B tests.

 Navigation Pattern